 Dividing your assets fairly

 Resolving property disputes

-At Boyce Family Law, we often recommend using mediation or dispute resolution to resolve such matters.
-Heading down the mediation route avoids the stresses that come with going to court and it can help you maintain some communication after.
-As mediation involves reaching a mutually agreeable conclusion, you may also feel as though you’ve retained more control over the situation.
-It also comes with the benefit of costing less and not taking as much time as going to court would.
+At Boyce Family Law & Mediation, we often recommend using mediation or dispute resolution to resolve these matters.
+Heading down a mediation pathway avoids the stresses that come with going to court, and can help you maintain communication with your ex-partner after.
+This is critical where there is an ongoing requirement to co-parent children.
+As mediation involves reaching a mutually-agreeable conclusion, you may also feel as though you have retained more control over the situation.
+It also comes with the benefit of significantly lower costs, and can be a much speedier process than going to court.

-When mediation isn’t appropriate, we can support you in a court setting too.
-No matter which route you choose, rest assured we’re always acting in your best interests.
+When mediation is not appropriate, we can support you through lawyer-assisted negotiation or, if required, litigation.
+No matter which avenue you choose, you can rest assured that we are always acting in your best interests.

-To learn more about managing the legal aspects of a de facto relationship or to make an appointment, call 2 9223 3099 or email firstname.lastname@example.org.
+To learn more about managing the legal aspects of a de facto relationship or to make an appointment, call 02 9223 3099 (8.30am to 5.30pm weekdays) or email firstname.lastname@example.org.

 Boyce Family Law & Mediation